gOps132/Zyklon/notes/Thoughts.md

 I am currently visiting another problem on the begin and end functions in the BufferLayout for the private vertex array on BufferElements that are invoked in a range base for loop using "this" to access the class member variables.

+It is one thing to make an software and it is another thing to make a good optimized software Someday, I'll get to the point where I need to reformat the whole code base for an optimized data structure for it's native platform or hardware.
+I may even have to rewrite the whole API just to save some memory.
+I need to layout my options here, because refractoring is much more effective at early times.

+## 11/18/2020

+#!
+Some useful comment from renderer flow and submission video
+From my experience when you need multiple/crossplatform implementation for some classes like renderer it is better to use pImpl idiom instead of virtual classes to nullify all overheads on function calls every frame.
+Also if you need virtualization always set final keyword on implementation class to allow compiler to optimize some things.

+!# reminder
+the window interface implementations have to be at compile time which makes sense, there are some static_casts needed, it's not like you have the same build for every platform.
+The create function which returns the platform implemented of the window is implemented from the platform which means it's never going to be implemented at runtime.